Trades in Ontario

 Ontario has over 150 recognized trades, of which 22 require mandatory certification.
 Use the links below to find out which trades require certification and which trades have voluntary certification.
 You can also learn about the training opportunities and services available to you across Ontario.

-Please note that apprentices and certified skilled workers in compulsory trades must be members of the Ontario College of Trades.
+Please note that apprentices and certified skilled workers in compulsory trades must be members of the Ontario College of Trades (OCT).

 Services for Apprentices – The Government of Ontario offers services to help apprentices become certified in their field.
 Find out what services are available to you and where you can access those services across Ontario.